Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 ✅ Even though it’s not the Caribbean Sea, Puerto Vallarta’s expansive Pacific coast is just as impressive.
 Here you will find beautiful white sand bays with lush rolling mountains as a backdrop and a lot of marine life for great snorkeling and diving trips.

-✅ Whalewatching is one of the highlight of Puerto Vallarta.
-It’s not rare to see humpback whales jumping off of the water right from the coast from December through March.
-But you can also get closer if you join a boat tour.
+✅ Whalewatching is one of the highlights of Puerto Vallarta.
+It’s not rare to see humpback whales jumping out of the water right from the coast from December through March.
+However, you can also get closer by joining a boat tour.

 ✅ Puerto Vallarta has an International Airport right outside town that connects the vibrant Mexican resort destination with all the most important international hubs.
 That makes an easy transfer to your hotel.